mrkkrp/markkarpov.com/resume/resume.md

 * Haskell.
 * Nix is one of the main technologies we use at Tweag.
 I run NixOS as my primary OS and use Nix daily in my work and for personal projects.
-* Build systems (did a number of client projects, notably related to Bazel).
+* Build systems: correctness, reproducibility, and scalability (I did a number of client projects, notably related to Bazel in the context of large industrial users).
 * Strong knowledge of Git.
 * DevOps experience (knowledge of some technologies in this area may be rusty).